huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 3. Launch Elasticsearch, setup the `API_KEY` and `PASSWORD` if available, and launch the Argilla service.
 This done in the `start.sh` script described below.

 ### start.sh

 This script launches Elasticsearch, uses the `waitforit.sh` utility to make sure Elasticsearch is up and running for the Argilla service, sets up the environment variables `API_KEY` and `PASSWORD` if available, and run `python -m argilla` which serves the webapp and API endpoint for reading and writing data.

 ### Demo Space: Setting up workspaces and users

 If you are looking for a more advanced configuration of Argilla, which involves setting up several users and workspaces, can check out the [Argilla Demo Docker Space codebase](https://huggingface.co/spaces/argilla/live-demo/tree/main).

 ## Feedback and support

-If you have improvement suggestions or need specific support, please reach out on [Argilla's GitHub repository](https://github.com/argilla-io/argilla).
+If you have improvement suggestions or need specific support, please join [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g) or reach out on [Argilla's GitHub repository](https://github.com/argilla-io/argilla).